eda-ricercatore/gulyas-scripts/notes/python.md

 		unassigned arguments by checking if arguments are assigned values and if all arguments are known (i.e., "Are there any unknown arguments?") \cite[Chapter 3, pp. 66]{Alchin2010}.
+	argument validation assigns default values to optional arguments, and returns a dictionary of required arguments (such that each unassigned argument has a message indicating that it needs to be assigned a value or that it is an unknown argument)
+		\cite[Chapter 3, pp. 66-67]{Alchin2010}.